 How soon you can return to work and your normal routine depends on your job and how long it takes the bone to heal.
 If you have a fractured leg and you sit at work, you may be able to go back within several days.
 But if your job requires a lot of standing or walking, you will need to wait until your fracture has healed.

 Care of a Child

 How can you care for your child after closed reduction of a broken bone?

 - Encourage your child to rest.
 Getting enough sleep will help your child recover.

-- Increase your child’s activity as recommended by the doctor.
+- Increase your child's activity as recommended by the doctor.
 Being active boosts blood flow and helps prevent pneumonia and constipation.
-It is usually okay for your child to exercise other parts of the body as soon as he or she feels well enough.
+It is usually okay for your child to exercise other parts of the body as soon as your child feels well enough.

 - Remind your child not to put weight on the broken bone until the doctor says it is okay.

 - Your child can take showers or baths, but do not let your child get the cast wet.
 Tape a sheet of plastic to cover the cast so that it stays dry.
 It may help to have your child sit on a shower stool.

 - Your child can eat a normal diet.
 If your child's stomach is upset, try bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt.